minexmr2/minexmr2/README.md

 [pool-edge.conf](./pool-edge.conf) is a typical configuration file for UPSTREAM instance.
 Don't forget to rename it to pool.conf in your instance's folder.

-[pool-trusted.conf](./pool-trusted.conf) is a typical configuration file for UPSTREAM instance.
-Don't forget to rename it to pool.conf in your instance's folder.
+[pool-trusted.conf](./pool-trusted.conf) is a typical configuration file for TRUSTED instance.
+Don't forget to rename it to pool.conf in your pool instance's folder.

 Important!
-Your pool's wallet must contain some XMR balance, for example 0.05XMR, and the whole line in configuration file id dedicated to that:
+Your pool's wallet must contain some XMR balance, for example 0.05XMR, and the whole line in configuration file is dedicated to that:

 ```
 p2pool-safe-balance = 0.05
 ```

-If something goes wrong, a built-in watchdog routine preserves wallet balance to decrease below 0.05XMR (in this example).
+If something goes wrong, a built-in watchdog routine preserves wallet balance from decrease below 0.05XMR (in this example).

 ### You must start executables in the following order